 - Ride-alongs — have a rep spend a day to a week riding along with a top performing rep, learning how they handle situations.
 Have the trainee operate the CRM while the rep listens to calls to get them comfortable using it.

 - Overview of the bigger picture — Every salesperson should understand what other functions do, from customer success to marketing, to engineering.

 Give reps enough time for training — too little, and they will waste your precious leads.

 Additionally, training and development should never end; ongoing training not only ensures each rep is improving, but that they are growing as an individual.

 - Regularly scheduled call reviews: Point out what the rep did well, and where they can improve.
 The following week, listen to calls to see if the rep improved on that feedback.

 - Batting cages: Have reps practice with each other from time to time.

-- Group training: Teach advanced concepts or use this time to help address areas all reps are weak in across the board.
+- Group training: Teach advanced concepts or use this time to help address areas all reps are weak

 - Guest speakers: Bring in sales experts to give their tips and unfiltered stories and.

 - Field trips: Go to other companies with similar sales processes, listen to their calls, and get ideas on how you can improve.